RevealBi/Documentation/en/data-visualizations/visualization-types/scatter-map/scatter-map.md

 * A bolded title - uses data coming from the field in *Label*.
 * Content - consists of the name and value of the field in *Bubble Radius*.

 The **bubble tooltips** are used to help your audience read the map.
-It gives a better idea of what the bubble size stands for and provides the exact value.
+It gives a better idea of what their size stands for and provides the exact value.
 It can help avoiding the misinterpretation that the bubble is an actual area on the map.

 #### Adding Color to Scatter Maps